MickaelMorgado/hytek-snippets/README.md

   **2 - git clone the repository**

+  `C:\Program Files\Sublime Text 3\Packages`

 ---
+Notes:

+> May works with sublime-text-2 too, just check for the proper folder paths;

-> Note: If you are on a hurry and dont have git installed on pc just simply download as zip file.
+> If you are on a hurry and dont have git installed on pc just simply download as zip file;